 The COVID-19 pandemic has upended routines at universities everywhere.
 Living rooms double as lecture halls.
 Staff meetings are held online.
 Family and pets provide unplanned cameos.
 Cornell faculty, students, and staff have demonstrated remarkable adaptability and creativity in the face of incredible challenges.
 The health crisis is motivating equally inspired, adaptive measures by Cornell researchers.
 As the pandemic alters the expected evolution of research agendas, researchers across disciplines are finding ways to contribute their expertise to the fight against COVID-19.

-The OVPR SARS-CoV-2 Seed Grants are a challenge and call to arms for Cornell researchers who are eager to make their research and expertise relevant to COVID-19.
+The OVPRI SARS-CoV-2 Seed Grants are a challenge and call to arms for Cornell researchers who are eager to make their research and expertise relevant to COVID-19.
 “We all have family members who are suffering—and sometimes, sadly, dying—from this pandemic,” says Paula Cohen, Biomedical Sciences and Associate Vice Provost for Life Sciences.
 “One thing we can do is try to help on the scientific level.”

-The overarching goals of the OVPR Seed Grants are to find effective strategies to understand the fundamental biology of the SARS-CoV-2 virus that causes COVID-19, to combat the disease, and to reduce the burden on medical institutions and other establishments.
+The overarching goals of the OVPRI Seed Grants are to find effective strategies to understand the fundamental biology of the SARS-CoV-2 virus that causes COVID-19, to combat the disease, and to reduce the burden on medical institutions and other establishments.

 “We know there are going to be lots of funding opportunities to help fight this virus,” says Cohen.
-“The OVPR Seed Grants will give Cornell researchers a chance to get new ideas off the ground and gather preliminary data, so the most promising projects can then secure extramural funding from federal agencies and other private and public sources.”
+“The OVPRI Seed Grants will give Cornell researchers a chance to get new ideas off the ground and gather preliminary data, so the most promising projects can then secure extramural funding from federal agencies and other private and public sources.”

 Tackling COVID-19 from Every Angle